Dental Crowns and Dental Bridges Salida, CA

 “The dentist must reshape the two abutment teeth to secure the dental bridge.”

 Some patients may choose dental crowns to avoid further damage or decay to an existing tooth or to maintain an aesthetically pleasing smile.
 Crowns can also help prevent tooth loss that could lead to additional oral health problems and more expensive dental work.
 Additionally, patients may find crowns help them maintain a normal bite and keep the teeth from shifting.

 “Crowns also help prevent tooth loss that could lead to additional oral health problems and more expensive dental work.”

-Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns and Dental Bridges Salida
+Check out what others are saying about our dental services on Yelp: Dental Crowns and Dental Bridges in Salida, CA

 Questions Answered on This Page

 Frequently Asked Questions